elegant-scipy/elegant-scipy-submissions/README.md

 [existing issues](https://github.com/HarrietInc/elegant-scipy-submissions/issues)
 for inspiration!

-## "Wait wait wait...
-I want to know more."
+## Wait wait wait...
+I want to know more.

 Sure!
 We've written about this in @jni's blog: